ministryofjustice/mojfile-uploader/README.md

-The scripts for easy automation of these tasks can be found in the [Mojfile S3 bucket setup repo](https://github.com/ministryofjustice/mojfile-s3-bucket-setup)
+The scripts for easy automation of these tasks can be found in the [Mojfile S3 bucket setup repo](https://github.com/ministryofjustice/mojfile-s3-bucket-setup) However, those scripts assume that an IAM *user* will authenticate to the S3 bucket.
+In production, IAM *roles* will be used, such that the container in which the application is running is granted (or not) appropriate permissions to operate on the S3 bucket.

 ## Run